-The Company was a factor in this amount with new loan placements amounting to HUF 114.9 billion.
-On the housing loan market this resulted in a market share of around 9%.
+In 2022 the Company concluded new loan agreements in an amount of HUF 106.2 billion, which resulted in a market share of around 8.9% on the housing loan market.
 The household lending performance is supplemented with around HUF 4.0 billion in loans to multi-occupational buildings and housing cooperatives.